 What information we collect from you

-We collect information from you when you fill in one of our forms, or contact us about your property, either in writing, over the phone or face-to-face in one of our customer contact centres or One Stop Shops.
+We collect information from you when you fill in one of our forms, or contact us about your property, either in writing, over the phone or face-to-face in our customer contact centre.

 We may sometimes obtain information about you from third parties (including previous owners, landlords and estate agents) where the law permits in order to administer and enforce the collection of Council Tax and Business Rates.